denny/ShinyCMS-ruby/README.md

     depth.
 * Inserts (re-usable content fragments that can be pulled into any template)
   * Improvements: snappier name? ;) (Renamed from Shared Content to Inserts)
+* Blog
+* News section
+* Tags
+  * Currently on blog posts and news posts
+  * Ready to add to any other content type going forward
+  * Improvements: more generic implementation (uses ActAsTaggableOn)
+* Nested comment threads
+  * Currently on blog posts and news posts
+  * Ready to add to any other content type going forward
+  * Improvements: Perl's main ORM doesn't have native support for polymorphism, and in fact I'd never heard of it at the time, but I ended up writing my own version of it to get the Discussions feature working the way I wanted it to.
+    The Ruby version was considerably easier to implement, and should be more standard, as it just uses ActiveRecord's native support for polymorphism.
 * User accounts and administration
   * Improvements: the Perl version has role-based authorisation.
-The Ruby version has more flexible ACL-based authorisation.
+The Ruby version has more flexible ACL-based authorisation (uses Pundit).
 * reCAPTCHA bot protection for registration and comment forms
   * Improvements: supports reCAPTCHA v3 with scores.
 Tries an invisible CAPTCHA first, falling back to an interactive CAPTCHA if that fails.
-* Blog
-* Tags on blog posts (and ready to add to any other content type)
-* Nested comment threads on blog posts (ready to add to any other content type)
-  * Improvements: Perl's main ORM doesn't have native support for polymorphism, so I ended up writing my own version of it (although I didn't know the term 'polymorphism' at the time).
-The Ruby version of the Discussions feature was considerably easier to implement, and is hopefully easier for other developers to understand, as it uses the native support for polymorphism in ActiveRecord.

 ## TODO